ali-im-asaad/musicologist_the_preditcor/README.md

-# Music Valence Prediction Model
+# Al-Mutannabi: The Musicologist's Predictor

 ## Overview
 Al-Mutannabi: The Musicologist's Predictor is a Streamlit-based application designed to dynamically predict variables based on various attributes.
 It allows musicologists to upload Datasets as CSV/XLSX, dynamically and easily select a target variable, and select columns to exclude from predictors, then train a model to predict specific features tailored to the research use case.
 The app provides data descriptions, correlation heatmaps, and actual vs. predicted plots to analyze the predictions.